 Cybersecurity is an increasing issue for both individuals and businesses.
 Gone are the days when people only had to worry about viruses.
 Nowadays, ransomware, spyware, and various new forms of malicious software are considered an everyday threat.

+In other words, accessing internet has become a risky business.
+This brings up a question whether we should buy an antivirus program or Windows defender enough?
 Protecting your computer from these harmful programs should be a grave concern.
 Real-time detection of suspicious files and questionable websites becomes a necessity for the always-connected world.

 Since the release of Windows 8, and eventually Windows 10, users with fresh installation of the Windows operating system don’t have to worry about installing antivirus software.
 And unlike Windows 7, they won’t always be reminded to install one.